-We warmly invite you to join us at the FCC’s annual journalism conference that for a day of discussion, learning and networking with some of the region’s most talented journalists.
+We warmly invite you to join us at the FCC’s annual journalism conference on March 23 for a day of discussion, learning and networking with some of the region’s most talented journalists.
 As the media faces unprecedented attacks worldwide, the theme for this year’s conference is Enemy of the People?
 The Dangers of Being a Journalist in 2019.

 For the day’s full line-up, scroll down or click here.
 Highlights include sessions on:

 War reporting: Hear from opening keynote speaker, Nicole Tung, a Hong Kong-born, Turkey-based photographer and winner of the James Foley Award for conflict reporting.
 Tung, who has covered conflict zones in Libya, Syria and the Democratic Republic of Congo as well as the refugee crisis in Europe, will talk about the on-the-ground dangers journalists face.

 Investigative reporting: Join Emily Steel, Pulitzer Prize-winning reporter from the New York Times in a fireside chat.
 Ms. Steel’s reporting at The Times uncovered a series of settlements totaling $45 million related to sexual harassment allegations against Bill O’Reilly, the former Fox News host.
 The reporting laid the foundation for an international reckoning over issues of sexual misconduct.